rethamlai/forward-stagewise-linear-regression/README.md

-# forward-stagewise-linear-regression
+# Forward Stagewise Linear Regression
-R code to estimate parameters using forward stagewise linear regression
+Function in R to estimate parameters using forward stagewise linear regression